 SGMA allows but does not require GSAs to address in their GSPs undesirable results that occurred before and have not been corrected by its effective date, January 1, 2015.
 Additionally, “sustainable groundwater management” means “the management and use of groundwater in a manner that can be maintained during the planning and implementation horizon without causing undesirable results.”
 Accordingly, the definition of undesirable results requires GSPs to focus on whether water quality conditions have degraded as a result of groundwater management actions since the enactment of SGMA.

 SGMA requires state agencies, including the State Water Board and the regional water boards to consider the policies of SGMA and any applicable GSPs when issuing orders that affect groundwater.
 Additionally, SGMA requires GSAs to consider the interests of all beneficial uses and users of groundwater, including but not limited to domestic well owners, public water systems, groundwater dependent ecosystems, and economically disadvantaged communities.
 There are approximately 80 GSPs in the Central Valley, and almost every GSP identifies all drinking water users as beneficial users that would be the most sensitive or potentially vulnerable to the degraded water quality indicator of undesirable results and cite to Water Code section 106.3.
 Many GSPs identify nitrate as a constituent of concern and describe the extent groundwater concentrations exceeded the nitrate water quality objective prior to the enactment of SGMA and the nitrate concentrations post-SGMA.
-SGMA also requires that a GSP include components to address monitoring and management of groundwater quality and groundwater quality degradation, and further requires that the GSPs account for migration of contaminated groundwater and efforts to coordinate with regulatory agencies.
+SGMA also requires that a GSP include components to address monitoring and management of groundwater quality and groundwater quality degradation and further requires that the GSPs account for migration of contaminated groundwater and efforts to coordinate with regulatory agencies.
 Thus, SGMA requires the GSAs to coordinate with the regional water boards regarding management of groundwater quality, including the contaminated groundwater at issue in this order.

 Under SGMA, the GSPs in critically over-drafted basins must achieve sustainability by 2040, and all other high and medium priority basins under SGMA must achieve sustainability by 2042.
 Importantly, that does not mean GSPs need to address legacy pollution or need to include components to attain applicable water quality objectives within twenty years.
 Rather, basins must be managed so that groundwater use and management do not cause the undesirable results discussed above.